open-anthro-projects/nekomata-ui/packages/nekomata-ui/README.md

     - Uses the Local Storage from the browser to store the state between visits.
     - Make the page load without visible theme switching onload (see flash going from light to dark)

-Check the [wiki](https://github.com/open-anthro-projects/nekomata-ui/wiki) for more information about the features.
+Check the [website](https://open-anthro-projects.github.io/nekomata-ui/) for more information about the features.
-This will change when there is a site.
+Website is still under construction!

 ### Code coverage: